EventFahrplan/EventFahrplan-website/docs/src/index.md

 actionLink: /features/
 features:
 - title: Unique layout
-  details: The grid layout allows to intuitively see which session take place in parallel or overlap.
+  details: The grid layout allows to intuitively see which sessions take place in parallel or overlap.
 - title: Offline first
   details: Never loose access to your personal event schedule - always available and functional on your device.
 - title: Open source